lawielas/accessibility-toolkit/README.md

 ## Installation
-This section shows how to install the T package.
+This section shows how to install the package.

 ### Using npm
 ```
 npm install accessibility-toolkit
 ```
-yarn add accessibility-toolkit

 ### Using yarn
 ```
+yarn add accessibility-toolkit
 ```
 ### Using pnpm
 ```